-Moving on to fees, Bitcoin exchanges charge a base fee in the form of a spread—meaning that there is a discrepancy between the bid (the price you buy at) and the ask price (the price you sell at).
+Moving on to fees, according to Bitqt, Bitcoin exchanges charge a base fee in the form of a spread—meaning that there is a discrepancy between the bid (the price you buy at) and the ask price (the price you sell at).
 For example, with a spread of 50 basis points (0.5%), one could purchase BTC/USD at $100 and then sell immediately at $99.50, therefore the spread would be $0.50 for that trade.
 Among the several US-based exchanges, expect to pay a premium for Coinbase as their base fee is 50 basis points—25 basis points more than Gemini and 30 more than itBit.
 Pretty cheap, right?
 Yes, but of course, base fees are only a small portion of the fees you may be charged.
 Additional fees are charged on the basis of liquidity (maker vs taker), position size (the larger the position, the smaller the fees), and 30-day gross trading volume.
 The details of such fees are beyond the scope of this article; however, I would highly recommend taking a moment to review your exchange’s fee schedule.
 As a side note, I’d recommend taking a look at Gemini’s in-depth fee schedule with straightforward definitions and fee calculation examples.

 Taking on a short position is the complicated part.
 According to DC Forecasts, the most direct way to take a short position on Bitcoin would be to open a margin account and sell Bitcoins on margin.
 However, as you would probably expect, such a trade has its caveats.

 The reality is, shorting on margin is becoming harder to come by for US-based, non-institutional investors.
 A little over a month ago (August 11th, 2017), popular international exchange, Bitfinex, announced the discontinuation of several of its services to US-based customers citing the high costs of legal and regulatory hoops to jump through.
 Reputable exchanges such as BitMEX and Plus500 have implemented similar restrictions as well.
 Yet, these brokers all have one thing in common, they are based internationally, and therefore the costs of serving US customers has outweighed the benefit.